Topics Coach Adam Pulford Covers In This Episode on Cycling FTP:

 It’s best to know your current thresholds, that you can set up your individualized training zones before starting in on the training program.
 Plan your training time so you can stay focused on the why as well as the what in your training program.
 Finally, if you want to plan and build your FTP, and you want to know where to do it.
 You can go and find training programs on training peaks, just head over to trainingpeaks.com.

 You can find, you can go into four athletes and you can type in my name and you can find examples like this year.
 And if you, if you want more help with that, hire a coach.
 And I know that’s a, that’s a, it’s not a shameless plug.
 I mean, if you really want help, uh, the S the network of CTS coaches, we’re, that’s our job.

 Adam Pulford (30:21):

 That’s what we do.
 And I really encourage you to do that.
 If you’re listening to this it’s complicated, but it’s also interesting.
 To learn more, hire a coach for awhile, expedite your learning knowledge.
 I think what you’ll find is a really refreshing way of using all of this information.
 Using the science to improve your performance, and then it will empower you when you go out on a bike.

 Adam Pulford (31:24):

 Um, and we went a little bit longer today, but that’s fine.
-I wanted to get all the information in, and, uh, this is how I think you best develop and build your FTP.
-And it’s the best way that I could, uh, use this means of communication through podcasts and YouTube too, to show you that and really to, uh, to our listeners.
+I wanted to get all the information in.
+This is how I think you best develop and build your FTP.
+And it’s the best way I could use this means of communication to show you that.
 Thanks again for listening.
-Be sure to come back for part two, and if you want further, uh, deeper insights, go ahead and go to our landing page at train, right.com.
-And there, I linked to, um, several articles, uh, talking on different thresholds and, uh, other YouTubes, uh, that may help you in your journey.
-So, uh, co JP over and out.
+Be sure to come back for part two.
+If you want further insights, go ahead and go to our landing page.
+There, I linked to several articles on different thresholds that may help you in your journey.
+So, Coach JP, over and out.
 Thank you again.